F1nalCoyote/F1nalCoyote/README.md

 - 👋 Hi, I’m @F1nalCoyote - or Colin!
+-    I've been locked out of my old GitHub account so this is a fresh start!
 - 👀 I’m interested in open-source software development in healthcare; specifically healthcare sim but other areas too.
 -    I might fork your repo - I'm looking at a lot of projects to help me learn!
 - 🌱 I’m currently learning a lot!
 Used to develop on VB and C++ back in the day.